Complete Guide to Student Loans

 Knowledge may be priceless, but higher education comes at the cost of even higher student loan payments for many borrowers.
 However, if you arm yourself ahead of time with all the information you need to make smart repayment decisions, you can pay down your student loan debt smarter and faster than your peers.

 Paying Accrued Interest While in College

-If you can keep us with just the interest that accrues, and pay it off each month, you’ll graduate with the same loan balance you had when you began school – much like a subsidized loan.
-This doesn’t just save you from having to repay that interest later on.
-It also saves you from the financial hazard of compound interest, the nasty situation where interest is added to principal and the entire amount incurs more interest.
+If you can keep up with at least the interest as it accrues, and pay it off each month, you’ll graduate with the same loan balance you had when you began school – much like a subsidized loan.
+This doesn’t just save you from having to repay that interest later on, it also saves you from the financial hazard of compound interest, the nasty situation where interest is added to principal and the entire amount incurs more interest.